Ontotext-AD/sequences-plugin/README.md

 Use the obtained values to construct IRIs, assign IDs or any other use case.

-#### Advanced example
+#### Using sequence values only on the server

+In this scenario, new and current sequence values are available only within the execution context of a SPARQL INSERT update.
+New data using the sequence values can be gennerated by the same INSERT and added to GraphDB.

+##### Example

 Prepares the sequences for use and inserts some new data using the sequence `http://example.com/my/seq1` where the subject of the newly inserted data is created from a value obtained from the sequence.

-This example will work in the GraphDB Workbench as it performs everything in a single transaction (by separating individual operations using a semicolon).
+This example will work both in the GraphDB cluster (as new sequence values don't need to be exposed to the client) and in the GraphDB Workbench (as it performs everything in a single transaction (by separating individual operations using a semicolon).

 ```sparql
 PREFIX seq: <http://www.ontotext.com/plugins/sequences#>